Brene Brown gets me thinking about how I can show up in my homeschool.

 “Only when we are brave enough to explore the darkness will we discover the infinite power of our light.”

 Wow, deep stuff.
 All our darknesses impact how we’re relating to our children and how motivated we are to show up with joy in our homeschools.

 Seems scary to walk into the nether-regions of my psyche to discover I can be pretty insecure and fraught with internal struggle if I probe below the surface long enough.

-Dig deep into it.
-Lean into it.
-Sometimes with the help of someone wise to help us wade through it, and discover that there is light at the end of the tunnel.
+Sometimes with the help of someone wise to help us wade through it, we’ll discover that there is light at the end of the tunnel.